Sports-related Head Injury

 With the rule changes and more diligent enforcement of the rules, there is hope that a significant reduction in head and neck injuries will result.

-Traumatic Brain Injury (mTBI) in the Athlete" section details circumstances in which an athlete should be withheld from competition pending clearance by a physician.
+The "Concussion Diagnosis and Management" section details circumstances in which an athlete should be withheld from competition pending clearance by a physician.

 Football-related Head and Neck Injury Prevention Tips: